A simple question.

 Still here?

-Kirsten didn’t just give feedback — she gave three powerful upgrades that will make this message hit home.
+Kirsten reached out to give three powerful upgrades that will make this message hit home.

 Kirsten’s Summary: Top Three for CGM Integrity

-3. We urgently need a single, global accuracy standard for CGMs.
+3. We urgently need a single, global accuracy standard for CGMs, so in the future, 70% TIR means the same thing across all CGM systems.

 Continuous glucose monitoring (CGM) has no rival in day-to-day glucose management.